wandera7/Movie-Review/movie-review-client/README.md

 ## Available Scripts

-In this directory, you can run:
+In this directory,  run:

 ### `npm install`
-- This installs all the necessary dependecies
+- To installs all the necessary dependecies

+### `npm install @mui/icons-material`
+-Install MUI components

 - You can then run to start the app
 ### `npm start`